 Pumpkin Harvest Sensory Bin

+Kids can find pumpkin shapes hidden in the straw in the sensory bin.
 This fall theme sensory bin supports math skills while kids have fun with pretend play.
-Kids can sort, count and even decorate the pumpkin shapes they find buried in the 'straw'.
-Let's harvest some pumpkins!
+Kids can sort, count and even decorate the foam pumpkin shapes.

 This post contains affiliate links.
 Privacy and Disclosure